European Investment Bank: Climate change

 A 2011 report by the CEE Bankwatch Network accused the EIB of a lending policy that failed its responsibility to further the EU goal of cutting carbon emissions.

-In 2019 the Bank announced it would cease funding most fossil fuel projects by the end of 2021, a decision approved by members representing 90% of its capital.
+In 2019 the bank announced it would cease funding most fossil fuel projects by the end of 2021, a decision approved by members representing 90% of its capital.
 It will only fund energy projects capable of producing one kilowatt hour of energy for less than 250 grams of carbon dioxide.
+EIB energy loans were €21.3 billion in 2023, up from €11.6 billion in 2020, supporting energy efficiency, renewable energy, innovation, storage, and new energy network infrastructure.

 The 2019 agreement received criticism for its limitations for continuing to fund carbon-intensive activities including high carbon agriculture, airport expansions and new conventional energy intensive plants including gas.
 In November 2020 the EIB announced the "Climate Bank Roadmap 2021–2025" which will include stopping funding high carbon projects, including a just transition mechanism, increasing accountability and accelerating their timetable for green funding to make more than 50% of annual financing dedicated to green investment by 2025.

 Tax

 In 2014, eleven NGOs demanded the release of an EIB report into allegations of tax fraud by the Swiss commodity trader Glencore in Zambia related to the Mopani Copper Mines.
 Following a recommendation of the European Ombudsman the EIB released a summary which stated their investigation had been "non-conclusive".
 The Ombudsman subsequently called this summary inadequate and accused the EIB of failing to meet its own transparency policy.
 In response, EIB stopped lending to Glencore in 2011 due to concerns about its corporate governance.

-The EIB reviewed its transparency standards applying to control functions by including a new provision of the EIB Group's Transparency Policy of 2015 allowing the Bank to disclose a summary after an investigation has been closed.
+The EIB reviewed its transparency standards applying to control functions by including a new provision of the EIB Group's Transparency Policy of 2015 allowing the bank to disclose a summary after an investigation has been closed.

 Reports in 2010 and 2015, from a coalition of NGOs, implicated the EIB in tax avoidance by lending to businesses that use tax havens.
 The EIB has been constantly improving its procedures and standards including on governance and tax matters.
 This includes the EIB's Environmental and Social Standards, the Anti-fraud Policy, and the EIB Group Policy towards weakly regulated, non-transparent and non-cooperative jurisdictions and tax good governance.

 Harassment

 In 2021 EIB has been criticised related to its treatment of staff, following several cases of harassment, bullying and suicide in its premises.
-The European Parliament, in its annual report on the EIB in July 2021, referred to its “serious concerns about allegations regarding harassment and the working environment" at the EIB.
+The European Parliament, in its annual report on the EIB in July 2021, referred to its "serious concerns about allegations regarding harassment and the working environment" at the EIB.
 In July 2022, the European Parliament again expressed "serious concerns about the lack of social dialogue at the EIB, in particular to address concerns about harassment allegations and the working environment".